matthiask/django-admin-ordering/README.rst

     class MyModelTabularInline(OrderableAdmin, admin.TabularInline):
         model = MyModel

-        # Same as above; '-order' is also allowed here:
+        # Same as above; "-order" is also allowed here:
-        ordering_field = 'order'
+        ordering_field = "order"
         # ordering_field_hide_input = False

 ``OrderableAdmin`` comes with a default of ``extra = 0`` (no extra